paulrehkugler/Snapshot-Test-Case-Talk/Snapshot Test Case Slides/presentation.md

 }
 ```

-^ encapsulates all differences that will affect layout across all devices
+^ i built this device orientation helper struct to encapsulates all differences that will affect layout across all devices

+^ horizontal size class, vertical size class, screen size

+^ name is an identifier that makes the filenames easier to read

 ---